Disjoinable Lagrangian tori and semisimple symplectic cohomology: Acknowledgement

 \section{Acknowledgement}

-I would like to thank Xiaowen Hu, Qingyuan Jiang and Chris Wendl for useful discussions during the preparation of this paper.
-Special thanks to Yanki Lekili for his various suggestions and bringing to my attention the paper of Yoel Groman $\cite{yg}$.
+I would like to thank Xiaowen Hu, Qingyuan Jiang and Chris Wendl for useful discussions during the preparation of this paper, Dmitry Tonkonog for his useful feedbacks which improved this paper.
+Special thanks to Yank{\i} Lekili for his various suggestions and bringing to my attention the paper of Yoel Groman $\cite{yg}$.
 I'm also grateful for Huai-Liang Chang, Jonny Evans, Yohsuke Imagi, Yi-Jen Lee, Cheuk-Yu Mak, and Weiwei Wu for their interests and encouragements.